niphadkarneha/gatsby-blog-neha/content/pages/resume.md

 ---
-title: Computer Science Graduate profile
+title: Computer Science Graduate Student
+date: "2019-05-30T08:34:09+00:00"
 ---

-Driven and versatile developer who cares about writing clean, efficient code and maintaining modern standards and security.
+I'm a Master's student at Old Dominion University, expected to gradute in December 2019.
+This page is an informal resume.

 - [nniph00@odu.edu](https://www.nehaniphadkar.in)
 - [niphadkarneha@gmail.com](mailto:niphadkarneha@gmail.com)